SNSystems/hello-rld/README.md

 # Hello, (Wo)rld

 A newborn linker emerges blinking into the sunlight.
-It looks about cautiously before saying its first words to greet the dawn. ”Hello, World.”
+It looks about cautiously before saying its first words to greet the dawn.
+“Hello, World.”

 Almost the simplest possible program, but the traditional starting point and one that can be linked directly from a program repository without the need for traditional object files.
 It exclusively uses the program repository aware [compiler (clang)](https://github.com/SNSystems/llvm-project-prepo) and [linker (rld)](https://github.com/SNSystems/llvm-project-prepo/tree/master/rld) to create an “end-to-end” solution.